Changes to the Exempt Categories

 UMass IRB/HRPO will continue to review all exempt protocols.

 A determination of "exempt" means the proposed research activity meets one of the exemption criteria and thus is exempt from the federal regulations that govern the conduct of human subjects research, Common Rule (45 CFR 46).
 However, a research activity determined as "Exempt", must still be reviewed by the IRB and conducted in accordance with the ethical principles outlined in the Belmont Report: respect fro persons, beneficence, and justice.
 Researchers must also comply with all applicable state and local regulations.

 Studies approved ON or AFTER January 21, 2019

 - Impact on Researchers: NONE

-- The UMASS IRB/HRPO will evaluate each submission and manually assign the applicable Exempt categories per the revised Common Rule.
-Meanwhile, the researchers should continue to select from the pre-2019 Exempt categories as listed on e-Protocol.
+- The UMass IRB/HRPO will evaluate each submission and manually assign the applicable Exempt categories per the revised Common Rule.
+Meanwhile, the researchers should continue to select from the pre-2019 Exempt categories as listed in Kuali.

 Please do NOT submit revisions to protocols reviewed under the "Expedited" categories to change the review category to "Exempt".

 UMass IRB/HRPO reviews all exempt protocols and thus a review category re-assignment will not make any difference to the IRB protocol review process.

 At this time UMass Amherst will not implement new Exempt categories 7 & 8 due to a possible increase in researcher's burden to track and store broad consents.
 This may change after additional guidance is provided by OHRP.